golang-design/research/content/posts/ultimate-channel.md

 }
 ```

-As one can observe from the above example, it simulates a resize event of a GUI window at every event processing loop.
-Whenever the size of the GUI window is changed, the underlying rendering should adapt to that, for instance, reallocating the rendering buffers.
-To let the rendering thread understand the change, another channel is used to communicate from the event thread to the rendering thread.
+As one can observe from the above example, it simulates a resize event
+of a GUI window at every event processing loop.
+Whenever the size of
+the GUI window is changed, the underlying rendering should adapt to that,
+for instance, reallocating the rendering buffers.
+To allow the rendering
+thread understand the change, another channel is used to communicate from
+the event thread to the rendering thread.

-It sounds like a perfect design, but a nasty deadlock is hidden in the dark if one executes the program, and the program will freeze until a manual interruption:
+It sounds like a perfect design, but a nasty deadlock is hidden in the
+dark if one executes the program, and the program will freeze until
+a manual interruption:

 ```
 draw-0-800x500